harkaitz/sh-htoolchain/README.md

     > echo ${CC}
     x86_64-ht-linux-gnu-gcc

-The DevOps can use *./bin/htoolchain-util* to write scripts that download and build toolchains.
-This project includes some examples:

-- *./bin/htoolchain-clfs*    : x86_64-ht-linux-gnu : A simple GCC compiler.
-- *./bin/htoolchain-musl*    : x86_64-linux-musl   : MUSL libc cross compiler.
-- *./bin/htoolchain-freebsd* : x86_64-pc-freebsd12 : FreeBSD 12 LLVM cross compiler.

 ## Automated building and deployment scripts.

 You can write scripts that compile software independent of the target by using